UDN

 A struct used so that all properties change at the same time.
 The vectors are compressed to integer resolution, so that they are scaled before sending.
 Quats are compressed to only send 3 values; the 4th value is inferred from the other 3.

-For Physics Replication, there are two types of correction:
+For physics replication, there are two types of correction:

 • Small corrections and object moving: 20% position adjust, 80% additional velocity to target